Source-backed update detail

 Severe breathing symptoms after possible exposure require urgent medical evaluation.

 Readers should prioritize official and clinical sources over viral posts or speculation.
-Start with WHO Disease Outbreak News, WHO hantavirus fact sheets, CDC hantavirus guidance, PAHO alerts, and local public-health updates.
+Start with the newest source ledger, WHO Disease Outbreak News, WHO rapid risk assessments, CDC Andes virus guidance, ECDC outbreak updates, PAHO alerts, and local public-health updates.